See Jon Lapaque

+Aware of his his father's continued disapproval of his new career the name Mark Hudson was chosen for his ring debut, dropping his real name of Geoffrey.
 “I was scared stiff!
 I was just 16 years of age.
 I was matched with Tiger Woods who had trained me.
 I think he was very kind to me and virtually 'took me through it'.
 This match was at the Tower, New Brighton.
 I was billed as the youngest professional wrestler in England and coming from Liverpool, was a favourite with the crowd.
 I felt a little more confident after that.”

+Within a few months of stepping into the professional ring Mark was signed up to work the summer season holiday camp circuit.
 “I liked travelling to the different parts of the country to matches but the most I liked was Butlin's five Holiday camps.
 We had a lot of fun there, mostly messing about but some good fights too.”

+Mark's enthusiasm and growing knowledge meant that Arthur Wright began to match the youngster with more experienced wrestlers.
+Just sixteen years old he was inevitably the fans' favourite when he opposed the likes of Tommy Pye, Alan Colbeck and Chic Purvey.
 “I had been matched with Alan Colbeck, European middleweight champion, a couple of times and several times with Chick Purvey, Scottish middleweight champion.
 I would have loved to have had a tittle fight with either, perhaps a little later.
 My main regret is that I was injured after about 20 months and had to retire from the scene.”

+Which brings us back to the start of our story and the reason why our Billy Elliot of Liverpool wrestling did not find lasting success despite ambition, determination and a promising start to his professional career.
 With his ultimate goal now out of his reach Mark had to find a new ambition.
 For a short time he was unsure which way to turn, but not for long as he chose to join the army.
 Still only seventeen years old he knew that National Service would be beckoning when he turned eighteen and so chose to be proactive and sign up for three years.

 World famous French boxer turned to wrestling after his career ended.
 He wrestled in Britain in October and November 1960 for the independent promoters, opponents including Tony Zale, Eddie Capelli and Ken Joyce.

+Eddie Humphries was a promising wrestler from Dagenham when he appeared on the scene in 1937.
 With his career interrupted by the Second World War he returned to the ring following the cessation of hostilities only to leave Britain in 1948 to set up home, wrestle and referee in South Africa.